 Melasma is a tan or dark facial skin discoloration or hyperpigmentation.
 Although it can affect anyone, melasma is particularly common in women, especially pregnant women and those who are taking oral contraceptives or hormone replacement therapy (HRT) medications.
 However, this condition develops spontaneously in some women who are neither pregnant, taking oral contraceptives, nor HRT medications.
 It is also prevalent in men and women of Native American descent (on the forearms) and in men and women of German/Russian Jewish descent (on the face).

 The cheeks, the upper lip, the chin, and the forehead are the most common locations, but it can occasionally occur in other sun-exposed locations.
-Chloasma is a synonymous term sometimes used to describe the occurrence of melasma during pregnancy (also known as the mask of pregnancy).
+Chloasma is a synonymous term sometimes used to describe the occurrence of melasma during pregnancy.
 Chloasma is derived from the Greek word chloazein, meaning “to be green.”
 Melas, also Greek, means “black.”

-Race: Persons of any race can be affected.
-However, it is much more common in constitutionally darker skin types than in lighter skin types, and it may be more common in light brown skin types, especially Hispanics and Asians, from areas of the world with intense sun exposure.
+Who?
+People of any color can be affected.
+However, it is much more common in constitutionally darker skin types than in lighter skin types, and it may be more common in light brown skin types, especially Hispanics and Asians from areas of the world with intense sun exposure.

 Sex: Melasma is much more common in women than in men.
 Women are affected in 90% of cases.
 When men are affected, the clinical and histologic picture is identical.

 Age: Melasma is rare before puberty and most commonly occurs in women during their reproductive years.

 The color of human skin is differentiated by the nature and quantity of the natural pigment, melanin, present in the epidermal layers of the skin.